AlexBeesley/ExRate/README.md

 Use `pip install [Package Name]==[Required Version]` to install the required packages.

 ## Usage
-First, make sure to obtain an API key for the exchange rates data from a service like apilayer.
-Add your API key to a `.env` file in the project's root directory:
+First, make sure to obtain an API key for the exchange rates data from [here](https://apilayer.com/marketplace/exchangerates_data-api).
+Add your API key to a `.env` file in the scritp's directory:

 ```
 API_KEY=YOUR_API_KEY_HERE